bbrown430/repeatreceipts/README.md

-# Wrapped Repeats
+# Repeat Recipts

 Ever wonder which songs you keep coming back to year after year?
-Wrapped Repeats has the answer.
+Repeat Receipts has the answer.
 Now, you can effortlessly see which songs have shown up on multiple Wrapped playlists, along with their average ranking.
 Additionally, you can generate a playlist of your repeating songs, and see additional stats for extra fun.

 ## Description